Merit Cards

 -

-The supported image formats depend on JavaFX, and are currently BMP, GIF, JPG, and PNG.
+The supported image formats are currently BMP, GIF, JPG, and PNG.

 - When I use the default font and write Chinese/Japanese characters, some characters look weird!